ymkins/ntu-db/lab3_docker_sample/README.txt

 To deploy it to the teacher it should be runnable under Docker:
    - run compose.bat to build and run the container
-   - than run docker ps and find the SHA for the container with your python app
-   - now you can connect to the containers tty with the following comand: docker exec -it 589c3ec6cb6c /bin/bash and try to run the py-script using: python cli.py
+   - now you can connect to the containers tty with the following comand: docker exec -it lab3-app /bin/bash (or simply use bash.bat) and try to run the py-script using: python cli.py
    - the list of awailable options will be displayed, try them all: